 Chairpersons must provide access to these documents to any candidate for tenure and promotion.
-A signed statement by the candidate stating that he or she has seen these documents must accompany the promotion and/or tenure dossier.
+A signed statement by the candidate stating that he or she has seen these documents and received a copy of the dossier must accompany the promotion and/or tenure dossier.